2026 AODA Ontario: What You Should Know About Accessibility For Ontarians With Disabilities Act

 ✓ What Is a WCAG Requirement?

-Let’s start off by understanding what WCAG means.
+Let's start off by understanding what WCAG means.
 WCAG stands for Web Content Accessibility Guidelines, which are essentially a set of recommendations for making web content more accessible for people with disabilities.
-First published in 1999, the current iteration of WCAG guidelines is called WCAG 2.1.
+First published in 1999, the version most widely referenced and adopted in 2026 is WCAG 2.1, although WCAG 2.2 was officially released in October 2023.

 This current WCAG standard has three levels of conformance: